 Riding The amount of riding you do at Ol Donyo is entirely up to you.
-Riding is one of several optional activities but if you wish, you can spend 5 hours or so in the saddle each day, riding out from the lodge to explore and look for game.
+Riding is one of several optional activities but if you wish, you can spend several hours in the saddle each day, riding out from the lodge to explore and look for game.
+With 275,000 acres of plains and dramatic volcanic hills to explore you are guaranteed a unique riding experience.
 Rides from the lodge are either morning or afternoon and riding groups are small, generally a maximum of about 6 guests, accompanied by a guide and groom or back up rider.
 You can also usually ride with just your own private party if you prefer.
-The weight limit for riders staying at the lodge is 16stone (100kgs) for novice riders who do not wish to do much riding and 15 stone (95 kgs) for more advanced riders - if are close to these weights please contact us to check if suitable horses are available.
+Overnight fly camp rides can be arranged on request and are included at no extra charge during a stay of 4 nights or more (they must be booked in advance).
+The weight limit for riders is 15 stone (95 kgs) - but there are some bigger, advanced level horses and heavier experienced riders can sometimes be accommodated.
+Please contact us to check if you are close to the weight limit.
 You will be required to wear a hard hat when riding.
-Rides are normally lead by Kim or a local trained guide, accompanied by a back-up rider.
-Born in Nairobi, Kim spent his early years in Zambia before returning home to Kenya's Rift Valley.
-Having grown up locally and always with horses, the depth of his knowledge and enthusiasm is exceptional.
+Riding at Ol Donyo is currently managed by Annie Waterer, a world cup level polo-crosse player whose family are Kenyan and rides are lead by Annie or a trained local guide, accompanied by a back-up rider.